phpf/Micro/README.md

 ####Goals

  * Be ridiculously easy to understand and use
- * Minimize dependencies
+ * Excellent baseline performance
- * Excellent "out-of-the-box" performance
+ * Minimal dependencies

 ####Requirements